GoCarrot/carrot-blog/source/_posts/2013-09-16-upcoming-newsfeed-changes.markdown

 comments: true
 categories: [Carrot, Facebook, Open Graph, Best Practices]
 preview: "Learn about how the upcoming changes to Open Graph stories in Facebook's newsfeed will affect your images."
+description: "Learn about how the upcoming changes to Open Graph stories in Facebook's newsfeed will affect your images."
 cover: /images/new_og_display.png
 published: true
 ---